superfly/docs/rails/advanced-guides/machine.html.md

 bin/rails generate fly:app --passenger --serverless
 ```

-The above command will configure you application to scale to zero whenever it has been idle for 5 minutes.
+The above command will configure your application to scale to zero whenever it has been idle for 5 minutes.
 See [generator options](https://github.com/rubys/fly.io-rails#generator-options) for more details.

 Feel free to tailor the generated files further to suit your needs.
 If you don't run the `fly:app` generator, the files necessary to deploy your application will be generated on your first deploy using default options.